Community Risk Register

-A Community Risk Register (CRR) is a multi-agency publication that highlights risks that have the highest likelihood and potential to have significant impact, causing disruption to specific regions across Scotland and its communities.
+A Community Risk Register (CRR) is a multi-agency publication.
+It highlights risks that have the highest likelihood and potential to have significant impact, causing disruption to specific regions across Scotland and its communities.

-- They will Inform you about the highest risks and their consequences in your region
+- inform you about the highest risks and their consequences in your region

 How is a Community Risk Register created?